China : Safety by CityChina - safety as a country

 With thousands of citizens and even more tourists yearly, it is not surprising to find criminal activities in Shenzhen.

 Petty crime, like purse snatching and pickpocketing, are frequent, and you should pay special attention when in shopping districts or front of crowded tourist sights, like the Citizen’s Center and Lizhi Park among others.

 The best thing for tourists is that the level of violent crime is extremely low, so they can relax and enjoy their experience of this amazing destination.

-- Visas - There is special 72 hour transit possibility for those travelers that are just passing through China on their way to other counties.
+- Visas - There is special 72-hour transit possibility for those travelers that are just passing through China on their way to other counties.
 For those who stay in China, a visa can be acquired from a Chinese embassy before coming to China.
-Valid passport is an obligatory documentation.
+A valid passport is an obligatory documentation.

-- Travel Insurance - A travel insurance that includes medical issues, theft and loss of personal items and all possible and unpredictable injuries or accidents is always advised to travelers wherever in the world they decide to travel.
+- Travel Insurance - Travel insurance that includes medical issues, theft and loss of personal items and all possible and unpredictable injuries or accidents is always advised to travelers wherever in the world they decide to travel.